Skip to content

 Choose a Species

 The first step in building a character is to choose what they are.
 Look through the species options, which is a non-exhaustive list of available species in defined, and pick one that is interesting.
 All species come with some bonuses, negatives, and one of three perks.
-They can be a Mystic, Savant, or Versatile.
+They can be Mystic, Savant, or Versatile.
 These offer the following perks:

 Mystic: The character will gain an extra ability at first level.